 Do’s and Don’ts for Writing a Company Growth-Related Press Release

 Do start with a compelling headline: As the first – and sometimes only – piece of the press release audiences will read, your headline is one of the most important elements to consider.
 The ideal headline should be around 70 characters long and concisely sum up the who, what and why of your story.
 (In other words, write your headline as if it was for a front-page news article).
-For more, check out these 10 tips for writing eye-catching headlines.

 Don’t use just your words: A little imagery goes a long way to increase brand awareness.
 At the very least you should include your logo, but adding a photo, video or other multimedia elements can boost engagement with your release further.